ferebee/HIP/mobile-emissions-cessation.md

 ## Important Note

 It's important to clarify that this proposal does not aim to eliminate the MOBILE token entirely.
-Rather, it seeks to halt new emissions of MOBILE tokens to satisfy the contingencies for MOBILE in HIP 138.
-This HIP focuses on stopping the emission of MOBILE tokens, not on eliminating the token itself.
+Rather, it seeks to halt new emissions of MOBILE tokens to satisfy the contingencies for MOBILE in HIP 138, not to eliminate the token itself.

 ## Summary